-- (9) Pursuant to paragraph 4 of the Protocol (No 15) on certain provisions relating to the United Kingdom of Great Britain and Northern Ireland, the obligation in Article 126(1) of the Treaty on the Functioning of the European Union to avoid excessive general government deficits does not apply to the UK.
-Paragraph 5 of the Protocol provides that the UK is to endeavour to avoid an excessive government deficit.
-On 8 July 2008 the Council decided, in accordance with Article 104(6) of the Treaty establishing the European Community, that an excessive deficit exists in the UK. - (10) Based on the assessment of the 2013 Convergence Programme pursuant to Council Regulation (EC) No 1466/97, the Council is of the opinion that the macroeconomic scenario underpinning the budgetary projections in the programme is plausible.
-The objective of the budgetary strategy outlined in the Convergence Programme is to achieve a cyclically-adjusted Current balance at the end of a five-year rolling period.
-The general government deficit peaked at 11.5% of GDP in 2009-109 and was reduced to 5.6% of GDP in 2012-13, thanks to one-off measures that reduced the deficit by 2 pp. in 2012-13.
-However, the Convergence Programme shows that the government is projected to miss the deadline of 2014-15 for correction of the excessive deficit set by the Council as the deficit is estimated at 6.0% of GDP that year.
-According to programme projections, the year in which the excessive deficit will be corrected is in 2017-18 at 2.3% of GDP, three years after the deadline set by the Council in December 2009.
-The programme implies that the structural general government deficit, as recalculated by the Commission, improving marginally from 5.6% of GDP in 2013-14 to 5.1% of GDP in 2014-15.
-Over the period 2010-11 to 2012-13, the average nonadjusted fiscal effort is estimated at 1.1% of GDP, well below the 13/4% of GDP recommended by the Council, before correcting for the impact of any revisions to potential output growth, or revenue windfalls or shortfalls.
+Based on the assessment of the Convergence Programme pursuant to Regulation (EC) (11)No 1466/97, the Council is of the opinion that the macroeconomic scenario underpinning the budgetary projections in the Programme is plausible.
+The objective of the budgetary strategy outlined in the Convergence Programme is to achieve a cyclically-adjusted current budget of close to balance at the end of a five-year rolling period.
+The general government deficit peaked at 11,5 % of GDP in 2009/10 and was reduced to 5,6 % of GDP in 2012/13, due to one-off measures that reduced the deficit by 2 percentage points in 2012/13.
+However, the Convergence Programme shows that the Government is projected to miss the deadline of 2014/15 for correction of the excessive deficit set by the Council as the deficit is estimated at 6,0 % of GDP that year.
+According to programme projections, the year in which the excessive deficit will be corrected is in 2017/18 at 2,3 % of GDP, three years after the deadline set by the Council in December 2009.
+The Convergence Programme implies that the structural general government deficit, as recalculated by the Commission, improving marginally from 5,6 % of GDP in 2013/14 to 5,1 % of GDP in 2014/15.
+Over the period 2010/11 to 2012/13, the average non-adjusted fiscal effort is estimated at 1,1 % of GDP, well below the 13/4 % of GDP recommended by the Council, before correcting for the impact of any revisions to potential output growth, or revenue windfalls or shortfalls.
 The main risks to the budgetary projections stem from lower-than-expected growth due to persistently high inflation curtailing private consumption and a potential deterioration in the international environment that could affect trade and investment.

-9 2009-10 refers to the financial year which starts on 1 April and ends on 31 March.
+The period "2009/10" refers to the financial year which starts on 1 April 2009 and ends on 31 March 2010.

-The Convergence Programme does not include a medium-term budgetary objective as foreseen by the Stability and Growth Pact.
-The government has continued with its fiscal consolidation strategy but, because of higher-than-expected expenditure due to the operation of automatic stabilisers and lower-than-expected tax revenues, the deficit is higher than forecast.
+The Convergence Programme does not include a medium-term budgetary objective (MTO) as foreseen by the Stability and Growth Pact.
+The Government has continued with its fiscal consolidation strategy but, because of higher-than-expected expenditure due to the operation of automatic stabilisers and lower-than-expected tax revenues, the deficit is higher than forecast.
 Also, the consolidation measures taken so far have not been sufficient in attaining the annual average fiscal effort recommended to correct the excessive deficit.
 Moreover, the potential revenue contribution from structural reform, e.g. aiming to increase the efficiency of the tax system through revisions of the VAT rate structure, remains relatively under-exploited.
-Government debt as a percentage of GDP rose from 56.1% in 2008-09 to 90.7% in 2012-13.
-According to the programme, the general government debt ratio is projected to increase to 100.8% in 2015-16 and 2016-17 before falling back 99.4% in 2017-18.
+Government debt as a percentage of GDP rose from 56,1 % in 2008/09 to 90,7 % in 2012/13.
+According to the Convergence Programme, the general government debt ratio is projected to increase to 100,8 % in 2015/16 and 2016/17 before falling back to 99,4 % in 2017/18.